 - 14.1 If it is appropriate to refer the case to local authority children's social care or the police, the DSL will make the referral or support you to do so.
-Children and Young People's Service (CYPS) Referral Team at Rutland County Council Duty Officer 01572 758407. - 14.2 If you make a referral directly, you must tell the DSL as soon as possible. - 14.3 The local authority will decide within two working days of a referral about what course of action to take and will let the person who made the referral know the outcome.
+Children and Young People's Service (CYPS) referrals should be made to the child's county of residence.
+Referral Team at Rutland County Council Duty Officer 01572 758407. - 14.2 If you make a referral directly, you must tell the DSL as soon as possible. - 14.3 The local authority will decide within two working days of a referral about what course of action to take and will let the person who made the referral know the outcome.
 The DSL or person who made the referral must follow up with the local authority if this information is not made available, and ensure outcomes are properly recorded. - 14.4 If the child's situation does not seem to be improving after the referral, the DSL or person who made the referral must contact the local authority and make sure the case is reconsidered to ensure the concerns have been addressed and the child's situation improves.